-The Future Interfaces Group (FIG) is an interdisciplinary research laboratory within the Human-Computer Interaction Institute at Carnegie Mellon University.
-We create new sensing and interface technologies that aim to make interactions between humans and computers more fluid, intuitive, and powerful.
-These efforts often lie in emerging use modalities, such as mobile computing, touch interfaces and gestural interaction.
+The Future Interfaces Group is an interdisciplinary research lab within the Human-Computer Interaction Institute at Carnegie Mellon University.
+We create new sensing and interface technologies that foster powerful and delightful interactions between humans and computers.
+These efforts often lie in emerging use modalities, such as smart environments, wearable computing, mixed reality, and gestural interfaces.

-The FIGLAB is a new, state-of-the-art facility located on bustling Craig Street, at the western edge of Carnegie Mellon’s campus.
-Our century-old, solar-powered and LEED-certified building contains three studios for rapid ideation and prototyping, which encompasses more than 1500 square feet of shop space.
+The FIGLAB is located on Craig Street, at the western edge of Carnegie Mellon’s campus.
+Our century-old, solar-powered and LEED-certified building contains three studios for rapid ideation and prototyping, encompassing more than 1500 square feet of shop space.
 One lab is dedicated to electronics prototyping, while two other studios are geared towards physical fabrication, primarily wood and plastics, but also textiles and metalwork.
-A third lab is dedicated to electronics prototyping and development.
-Equipment includes a large CNC milling machine, several 3D printers, laser cutter, vacuum former, saws, drills, sanders, and a variety of hand tools.
+Our equipment includes CNC milling machines, laser cutters, 3D printers, vacuum former, miter and table saws, drill presses, bench sanders and grinders, and a full array of hand tools.
 A fully-stocked materials room provides immediate access to supplies, large and small.

 Future Interfaces Group